kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: May 3, Thursday

+**Today's Progress**: Finished up jQuery and started my first coding project. (tribute page)

+**Keywords of the day**: jQuery, Read-Search-Ask

+**Thoughts** A Project!
+While not overly complex, I did pause immediately and seem to forget everything I had learned, heh.
+I have to keep writing code though, I don't need to have it totally figured out in my head first.

+**Link(s) to work**
+1. N/A

 ### Day 3: May 2, Wednesday

 **Today's Progress**: Continuing through FreeCodeCamp Front end dev.
 Finished up the bootstrap section, moved into jQuery.